Glenn Gould: Eccentricities

 Gould was averse to cold and wore heavy clothing (including gloves) even in warm places.
 He was once arrested, possibly being mistaken for a vagrant, while sitting on a park bench in Sarasota, Florida, dressed in his standard all-climate attire of coat, hat and mittens.
 He also disliked social functions.
 He hated being touched, and in later life limited personal contact, relying on the telephone and letters for communication.
 On a visit to Steinway Hall in New York City in 1959, the chief piano technician at the time, William Hupfer, greeted Gould with a slap on the back.
 Gould was shocked by this, and complained of aching, lack of coordination, and fatigue because of it.
 He went on to explore the possibility of litigation against Steinway & Sons if his apparent injuries were permanent.
 He was known for cancelling performances at the last minute, which is why Bernstein's aforementioned public disclaimer opened with, "Don't be frightened, Mr. Gould is here ... [he] will appear in a moment."

 In his liner notes and broadcasts, Gould created more than two dozen alter egos for satirical, humorous, and didactic purposes, permitting him to write hostile reviews or incomprehensible commentaries on his own performances.
 Probably the best-known are the German musicologist Karlheinz Klopweisser, the English conductor Sir Nigel Twitt-Thornwaite, and the American critic Theodore Slutz.
 These facets of Gould, whether interpreted as neurosis or "play", have provided ample material for psychobiography.

 Gould was a teetotaller and did not smoke.
 He did not cook; instead he often ate at restaurants and relied on room service.
 He ate one meal a day, supplemented by arrowroot biscuits and coffee.
-In his later years he claimed to be vegetarian—in a letter to cellist Virginia Katims on January 20, 1973, Gould said he had been vegetarian for about ten years—but in his private notepads he wrote down some lists of foods that he may have eaten, including chicken, Dover sole, roast beef and veal.
-Fran's Restaurant in Toronto was a regular haunt of Gould's.
-A CBC profile noted, "sometime between two and three every morning, Gould would go to Fran's, a 24-hour diner a block away from his Toronto apartment, sit in the same booth, and order the same meal of scrambled eggs."
+In his later years he claimed to be vegetarian, though this is not certain.

+In 1979 Gould narrated and appeared in a humorous episode of the CBC Television series Cities in which he takes the audience on a sampling tour of Toronto, including a number of places he had never been to before.